The Spice Route

-Thus, the charm of clove, nutmeg and mace had become major commodity that boosted major development of international trade in Southeast Asia.
+The charm of clove, nutmeg and mace had become major commodity that boosted major development of international trade in Southeast Asia.
 Clove tree (Eugenia aromatica, Kuntze) is a plant native (endemic) to the island of Ternate, Tidore, Moti, Makian, and Bacan.
 While nutmeg and mace are obtained from the nutmeg tree (Myristica fragrans, Linn), endemic to the island of Banda.
 No less important, aromatic spices from the sap of the plant, that is endemic tree of Sumatra: incense (Styrax benzoin) and camphor (Dryobalanops aromaticum).
 Some other key commodities such as cinnamon (Cinnamomum burmanii), pepper (Piper nigrum) are produced in Sumatra.
 While sandalwood (Santalum album) and candlenut (Aleurites moluccana) grow in the eastern islands of the archipelago.
-These spices have attracted foreigners to the archipelago.

 The earliest evidence which proved that Southeast Asia had an important role in the Indian Ocean trades came from a Greek astronomer named Claudius Ptolomaeus who lived in Alexandria, Egypt, in the 1st century AD.
 He wrote Guide to Geography, which was ancient maps that contained the name of a town called Barus.
 This appeared to be an ancient seaport which was very important in Sumatra and the world.
 The name of this ancient metropolis is a reminiscent of aromatic spices which was precious and constantly hounded by foreign nations (Greco-Roman, Egyptian, Arabic, Chinese, Hindustani): kapur barus or camphor (Guillot, 2014).
 Other evidence of ancient spice trade stemmed from Terqa, a site in Mesopotamia (now Syria), where archeological excavations found remains of cloves in a vase in a modest house in 1721 BC (Liggett, 1982).
 Another ancient source also mentioned that in the 3rd century AD, high-ranking officials of Han dynasty must chew cloves before facing the emperor in order to have a pleasant mouth odour (Turner, 2011).
 Although some Chinese sources before 14th century AD knew that the origin of cloves were from Molucca islands, there was only one record dated 1350 AD which actually wrote that Chinese jungs sailed from China to the area.
 Collection and shipping of spices to the western hemisphere were handled entirely by mostly Malays, Javanese and Bandanese.
 Traders from Malay, Arabic, Persian, and China, bought spices from the archipelago, then taken by ship to the Persian Gulf and distributed throughout Europe via Constantinople – with a price up to 600 times higher (Turner, 2011).